santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/Escalations-&-Collaborations/Collaborations.md

 1. If it is a build or release error:
 - Ask the customer to enabled system.debug = true and re-run their pipeline then share the logs.
 - Include the pipeline names.
+- What is the question for the Collaborator?

-Opened a collaboration task to Azure Dev Ops and haven't gotten a response?
+- Opened a collaboration task to Azure Dev Ops and haven't gotten a response?
 Email the DevOps duty manager: cssdevopsdm@microsoft.com

-Have general questions about how to use Azure Dev Ops?
+- Have general questions about how to use Azure Dev Ops?
-Not getting any repsonse from the DMs?
+- Not getting any repsonse from the DMs?
 Reach out to the TAs: cssdevopsta@microsoft.com

-MSAAS Queue Details:
+- MSAAS Queue Details:
 https://msaas.support.microsoft.com/queue/bb7f20ed-8267-e711-8126-002dd815174c

 #EventHub